-If you are protected, when you take your LGPS pension, your pension fund will check whether it would have been higher under the earlier scheme.
+If you are protected, when you take your LGPS pension, your pension fund will check whether it would have been higher under the final salary scheme.
 If it would have been, your pension is increased.
 Most members will not see an increase to their pension.
-This is because most members build up a higher pension in the current scheme than they would have built up in the earlier scheme.
+This is because most members build up a higher pension in the current scheme than they would have built up in the final salary scheme.

-You can find out more about the underpin and how you might be affected in the McCloud remedy section of the LGPS member website.
+LGPS member guide | Your pension You can find out more about the underpin and how you might be affected in the McCloud remedy section of the LGPS member website.